Veggie trays aren’t just for parties. Here’s how making one every week can help your whole family eat healthier!

 Over the holidays, I was dunking my thousandth broccoli floret into creamy dip when it occurred to me that I could easily replicate this treat at home.
 Couldn’t any old day be special enough for a veggie tray?

 So on Sunday, I made one.
 While I was photographing it, my third grader walked by and snagged two carrot sticks.
 When I set it out on the table that night, he finished all the snap peas.
 Last night he crunched through all the red peppers while I demolished the broccoli.
 In just two days, we’re both eating more veggies–just because they’re there.

 |You might also like: Here’s How Many Fruits & Veggies Kids Need Every Day|

-I keep the veggie tray covered in the fridge.
-I also have extra washed and chopped vegetables on reserve so I can refill it mid-week.
-I can bring out the veggie tray at meals, for snack time, or when my kids are hungry before dinner and I don’t want them filling up too much (or when I’m cooking dinner and need something to nibble).
+- Bring out the veggie tray at meals, snack time, or when your kids are hungry before dinner and you don’t want them filling up too much (or when you’re cooking dinner and need something to nibble).

 - Keep the veggie tray covered in your fridge (bonus points for having extra washed and chopped vegetables on reserve so you can refill it mid-week.